 The lack of perception of existential risks was far worse than during the cold war era, when people were constantly being warned about the danger of one existential risk – the global nuclear war that might lead to the end of civilisation.
 Perhaps it was a much simpler message to convey since it could be imagined much more clearly.
 It is true that the new existential risks that the planet Earth has been facing for the last 50 years are far more complex and difficult to imagine.
 That’s why people quickly lose interest in the subject, when the danger of nanotechnology or artificially created, incurable viruses, are discussed.

 It was even less apparent that relatively minor risks could combine and their cumulative effect might become existential.
 All Global Disorder risks fall into that category and they were those risks that nearly turned into an existential one.
-It all started with a series of unrelated, relatively minor incidents that were spread over several years.
-That’s why it was not clear at all how significant they could become if they combined together; it looks even less significant from today’s perspective.
-There were quite a few of them, most lasting a week or two but having some lingering effect and a possibility of being re-ignited at some time in the future.
-And that is exactly how it all started.
+It all started with a series of unrelated, relatively minor incidents that were spread over several years, such as the Coronavirus that affected the whole world in 2020.
+For the first time since the end of the cold war the world (mainly Western civilisation) has realised how unprepared it was to fight non-existential events, such as pandemics, especially if they triggered off serious economic and financial crises.
+That was the canvass for what followed on.

 In March 2018, a former Russian agent was attacked in Britain with a very sophisticated nerve gas, seriously affecting dozens of other people.
 Over 200 military personnel were involved in the cleaning operations.
 It was obvious that Russia was the culprit and only later on, when similar attacks occurred in other countries, it became clear that it was a test to see the resilience of the emergency forces, how quickly panick could spread out and how the attacked countries would react.
 Russia’s apparent assumption was that if no severe consequences would fall on them, then it could raise the bar higher, not necessarily in the same area.
 Such an opportunity availed itself a few years later.